-In today’s world the ability to explore different points of view and to be as informed and objective as humanly possible is becoming ever more essential.
+In today’s world the ability to explore different points of view and biases, as well as to be as informed and objective as humanly possible is becoming ever more essential.
 Conversely you do not want to lose your sense of self in what you say and what you write.
 There are several aspects you can consider when trying to achieve these aims while maintaining clearness of thought.

 Firstly, it is important to be aware of your own innate and artificial biases.
 Where do you for example consume your daily intake of the news from?
 Might it be a good idea to look at different sources occasionally to shake things up and to broaden your horizon?
 Once you are aware of your biases you can also act upon them or do something about them.